 Co-sleeping can be a huge benefit to breastfeeding mothers and first time parents.

-Up until they are at least 4-6 months of age, babies will wake up several times throughout the night for feedings.
+Up until they are at least 4 to 6 months old, babies will wake up several times throughout the night for feedings.

-Having baby right next to you will eliminate the need to leave your bed during the night and will allow you to respond to your baby’s cry almost instantly.
+Having baby right next to you will eliminate the need to leave your bed during the night and will allow you to respond to your baby’s cry almost instantly and help them get back to sleep.

-For those who are mid C-section recovery, removing the need to get up and down frequently can greatly reduce the strain on your stitches and the pain of movement.
+For those who are in the middle of a C-section recovery, removing the need to get up and down frequently can greatly reduce the strain on your stitches and the pain of movement.
 This can be another strong reason for co-sleeping.

 Co-sleeping may also be done out of necessity due to limited space.
 If you live in a small one bedroom apartment it may be the most practical option.